How LiDAR Mapping Helps Austin Balance Growth with Historic Preservation

 Hyde Park historic district in Austin TX, where LiDAR mapping is used to guide preservation planning and manage new development.

-Hyde Park one of Austins oldest neighborhoods where LiDAR mapping supports historic preservation and thoughtful urban planning
+Hyde Park, one of Austin’s oldest neighborhoods, where LiDAR mapping supports historic preservation and thoughtful urban planning.

 As Austin continues to grow and evolve, the city faces a unique challenge: how to add new buildings and infrastructure without losing the character of its historic neighborhoods.
 In this delicate balance, LiDAR mapping in Austin TX is becoming an important planning tool.
 By capturing precise elevation and surface data, LiDAR helps planners, architects, and preservationists make decisions that respect both the old and the new—ensuring growth doesn’t come at the cost of cultural heritage.